rpellerin/rpellerin.github.io/content/video-editing-on-linux.md

 3. Using VLC, `Tools` > `Codec information`, check the framerate.
 All videos must have the same frame rate otherwise you might encounter issues.
 4. When creating a new project in Kdenlive, make sure to use the very same frame rate and frame size.
 This can be changed later in `Project` > `Project Settings` but **it is not advised as it will shift clips randomly** (I experienced it).
 There, also enable `Proxy clips` for videos larger than 1000 pixels.

+**Do not forget that Kdenlive does use milliseconds but instead 1/60 of seconds.** That should be helpful when resizing clips.

 That's about it!